riyadmondol2006/Android-Signature-And-Integrity-Check-Bypass/README.md

 inspired from [ApkSignatureKiller](https://github.com/L-JINBIN/ApkSignatureKiller)

+*Tested on the latest android sdk also and it's working fine.*

 # *Call the hook in app*
 Add this line on attachBaseContext or onCreate method in thr class.I prefer adding at attachBaseContext